pookjw/NightPatch/README.md

 : That’s because I didn’t make a patch file for your macOS.
 I’ll make for you when it possible.

-- ERROR : Turn off System Integrity Protection before doing this.
+- ERROR : Turn off System Integrity Protection before doing this. / ERROR : Can't write a file to root.

 : [Solution](http://apple.stackexchange.com/questions/208478/how-do-i-disable-system-integrity-protection-sip-aka-rootless-on-os-x-10-11)